cobri/snake-venomics-catalogue/README.md

 # snake-venomics-catalogue

+## Vision Statement
-A web app to display snake venom proteomics data from different studies
+I am creating a web app to display snake venom proteomics data from different studies, so that biologists and researchers can access and visualise this data in an easy-to-use online tool, thus accelerating their research.